HS-4420: Optimization Study of a Spherical Impactor

 Export Shape Parameterization from HyperMesh

-1. Start HyperMesh Desktop.
+1. Start HyperMesh.

 3. Open model.

-The impactor.hm database has the RADIOSS analysis setup, and the shapes have already been created.
+The impactor.hm database has the Radioss analysis setup, and the shapes have already been created.
 You must export the shapes variables so that they are included in the template file.

 4. Create shapes.

-1. From the Tool page, click shape.
+1. From the Morph ribbon, click Shapes tool.

 Figure 3.